 Legislature

-In the Model Legislature at YIG students write their own bills, elect their own leaders and advocate for policies that they believe will make their communities better.
-The teens complete the background research and prepare the make the case for their own bill.
+At Michigan Youth in Government, students participating in the Legislature program write their own bills, elect their own leaders and advocate for policies that they believe will make their communities better.
+The teens complete the background research, write a bill on a state topic of their choosing, and prepare to make the case for their bill.
 Additionally they need to prepare to deliberate bills written by their fellow legislators.
-Team work is an essential part of passing legislation both locally and state wide.
-Through the legislative process of YMCA MYIG teens build lasting friendships, gain leadership skills and are empowered to use their voice now and into the future.
+Team work is an essential part of passing legislation both locally and state-wide.
+Through the legislative process of YMCA MYIG teens build lasting friendships, gain leadership skills, learn about civil discourse, and are empowered to use their voice both now and into the future.

 Powered by Wild Apricot Membership Software